 So I learned to depend on me

 Maybe not these days, but it’s nice to know that Whitney had the original intentions of depending on herself.
-But see, even if I learned to depend on me, I could still end up a crack ho crawling on the floor, begging Bobby Brown to go buy me another Diet Coke.
+But see, even if I learned to depend on me, I could still end up crawling on the floor, begging Bobby Brown to go buy me another Diet Coke.
 And that really bums me out.

 I decided long ago, never to walk in anyone’s shadows